 These instructions also assume a minimum of electrical trouble-shooting experience and no attempt is made here to out-guess all the possibilities that may occur.
 Follow the procedure carefully and if the elevator does not respond correctly, check the circuits according to your ability.
-If you can't locate the problem in a reasonable time, call for an adjuster or serviceman experienced in trouble-shooting.
-Proceed cautiously.
-You will find the multiple L.E.D. indicators on the I/O boards and the computer diagnostics very useful tools that will save you installation/troubleshooting time.
+If you can't locate the problem in a reasonable time, call for an adjuster or serviceman experienced in trouble-shooting and proceed cautiously.
+You will find the multiple L.E.D. indicators on boards and computer diagnostics very useful tools that will save you installation/troubleshooting time.

-Read these instructions all the way through before starting work to familiarize yourself with the procedure.
+CAUTION: Read these instructions all the way through before starting to work to familiarize yourself with the procedure.